Me and My Memory: Why We Forget Some Things and Remember Others (Second Edition)

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon websites.

 Illustrated by Jeff Jackson

-Me and My Memory is the first in the series, and it explores the mystery of our minds and memory.
+The first book in Hoopoe’s “All About Me” series, Me and My Memory explores the mystery of our minds and memories.
 How do we remember?
 And how do we forget?
-In it young people will discover all that scientists and researchers know and explore questions yet to be answered.
+In a clear and engaging way, the book summarizes everything that scientists and researchers know about the topic, and also explores questions that have yet to be answered.

 APA National Standards for High School Psychology Curricula for Me and My Memory

 College Board Advanced Placement Psychology Standards for Me and My Memory

 Adolescence and Young Adulthood Science Standards for Me and My Memory

 Grades 6–12 Hoopoe titles have been correlated with the The Protocol for Review of Instructional Materials for English Language Learners (PRIME) through the World-Class Instructional Design and Assessment (WIDA) tool (http://prime.wceruw.org/instructionalMaterials/index.aspx).
 Click here for a copy of the report.